 In the Philippines, Balut is a popular and traditional street food.

-A fertilized Three-week-old duck or Chicken egg with an embryo in it already formed with all the normal appendages like the partially feathered wings, legs, beady eyes as well as the beak.
+Balut is a fertilized three-week-old duck or chicken egg with an embryo in it already formed with all the normal appendages like the partially feathered wings, legs, beady eyes as well as beak, and then prepared for eating.

 In this post we'll cover: